Ankeraout/sfr-wifi-tunnel/doc/swtp.md

   - Received frame number (r): the number of the last received frame in sequence + 1 (which means that if you've received frames 0 and 2, this number will be 1)
   - Payload: user-defined (directly after the command field)

 Frame sequence numbers are 15-bit wide, allowing frame numerotation from 0 to 32767.
-This is a relatively large value that can prevent
+This is a relatively large value that can prevent network speed limitations caused by window saturation.

 ### Control frames
 A control frame has different formats: